ABbiodiversity/wildRtrax/README.md

 ## Contributors

-* `wildRtrax` is authored, created and maintained by [Alexander G. MacPhail](https://github.com/agmacpha) and [Marcus Becker](https://github.com/mabecker89), with significant contributions from [Dr. Elly Knight](https://github.com/ecknight) and [Dr. Richard Hedley](https://richardwhedley.wordpress.com/).
 We encourage ongoing contributions and collaborations to improve the package into the future.
 The [Alberta Biodiversity Monitoring Institute](https://abmi.ca) provides ongoing support, development and funding.

 ## License

-This R package is licensed under [MIT license](https://github.com/ABbiodiversity/wildRtrax/blob/master/LICENSE)© 2023 Marcus Becker, Alex MacPhail, Elly Knight and the [Alberta Biodiversity Monitoring Institute](https://abmi.ca).
+This R package is licensed under [MIT license](https://github.com/ABbiodiversity/wildRtrax/blob/master/LICENSE)©2024 [Alberta Biodiversity Monitoring Institute](https://abmi.ca).

 ## Code of Conduct